-Backup Personnel: Jessica Felts, Director of Student Support Services
+Backup Personnel: Susan Fyffe, Director of Student Support Services

 In the event of a natural disaster, technology failure, human error, or terrorism that interrupts normal business at Athens Technical College, Student Affairs will be prepared to recover.
-The strategy will be to ensure we have the necessary personnel to operate.
-Relocate if necessary.
-Obtain needed computer equipment and supplies and reconnect to web-based services.
-Establish emergency communications.
+The strategy will be to ensure that we have the necessary personnel to operate.
+Relocate, if necessary.
+Obtain computer equipment and supplies needed and reconnect to web-based services.
+Emergency communications.
 Make notifications to customers that we are operational.
 Assist and support other areas of Athens Technical College recovery as needed.